chalatz/tours/pages/tours/driving/rhodes-wine-tours-wineries-greece.md

     href: "./img/Tour5/rhodes_private_tour_greece_mod_1.jpg"
     alt: Rhodes Private tour Greece
     position: following
+- text: |-
+    **KOUNAKIS WINERY**

-- text: The **Kounakis Winery** started from the grandfather Kyriakos Kounakis on 1928 and it still produce excellent wines till today, they can produce more than 20000 bottles of wine a year.
+    The Kounakis Winery started from the grandfather Kyriakos Kounakis on 1928 and it still produce excellent wines till today, they can produce more than 20000 bottles of wine a year.
 They use the traditional natural way for growth and process.
 Athiri, Mandilaria (Amorgiano) Merlot, Grenache rouge, Syrah, Chardonnay.
 Here you can test free all the types of wines they produce, and get your pictures of the ageing facilities.
   gallery:
   - thumb: "./img/Tour5/IMGP1002_mod_thumb.jpg"
     href: "./img/Tour5/IMGP1002_mod_1.jpg"